 Lifestyle changes such as following a routine, using reminders such as lists and medication alarms, and simplifying the home set up to easily find things can help a person stay as independent as possible.
 People with severe cognitive impairments may need help performing daily tasks.
 They may not be able to live by themselves and may need live-in caretakers or to move to an assisted living facility.

-Evaluating Disability for People with Cognitive Impairment
+Evaluating Claims for Long-Term Disability Due to Cognitive Impairment